Symmetry transformation group arising from the Laplace-Runge-Lenz vector: Infinitesimal symmetry generators

 acting in the coordinate space $(t,r^i,v^i)$.
-Note that the minus sign in this transformation comes from the general relation between a point transformation \eqref{point.transformation} and its generator \eqref{hatX.pointsymm} on phase space, which shows that $\tau = -1$ and $\xi^i =0$.
+Note that the minus sign in the transformation of $t$ comes from the general relation between a point transformation \eqref{point.transformation} and its generator \eqref{hatX.pointsymm} on phase space, which shows that $\tau = -1$ and $\xi^i =0$.